dhanekom/auth_api/README.md

 # :warning: Warning - this api is not yet production ready

 # auth_api
 Authentication api written in Go

 # Description
 This api provides you with all the basic features required to manage user registration, authorization (using JSON Web Tokens) and more.

 ## Features
 - Register users
 - Generate verification codes
 - Verify users
 - Get JWT auth tokens (use in frontend Authorization headers)
 - Delete users (admin users only)

 ## Setup
 - Step 1: Download and install [Go](https://go.dev/doc/install) (requires Go 1.22 or higher)
 - Step 2: Clone this git repo
 - Step 3: Setup a Postgres DB (e.g using Docker)
+- Step 4: Run all the *.up.sql script in sequence on the Postgres DB

-- Step 4: Configure environment variables - All configuration is done using environment variables.
+- Step 5: Configure environment variables - All configuration is done using environment variables.

 The application supports .env files(see a sample .env file below)